codedownio/kubernetes-api/README.md

 Haskell client for the [kubernetes](http://kubernetes.io/) API.

-This was forked from https://github.com/kubernetes-client/haskell/, in order to improve the OpenAPI generation code to generate a version for each Kubernetes release and update each to Hackage.
+This was forked from https://github.com/kubernetes-client/haskell/, in order to improve the OpenAPI generation tooling to generate a version for each Kubernetes release and publish each to Hackage.

 The `kubernetes-api-*` folders contain the OpenAPI-generated libraries generated for each Kubernetes version.
 The `kubernetes-api-client` folder contains the handwritten client library.